 The Library is unable to provide short-term volunteer positions for individuals who are required to complete court-ordered community service.
 Contact local food banks and the United Way of King County to learn about agencies that provide short-term volunteer opportunities.

 Provide tutoring and encouragement for adults who would like to improve their skills in reading comprehension, writing and basic mathematics.
-Tutors assist English language learners, adult basic education learners and individuals who are preparing for exams (e.g. GED Test and U.S. Naturalization Test) with learning activities.
+Tutors assist English language learners, adult basic education learners and individuals who are preparing for exams (such as the GED Test and U.S. Naturalization Test) with learning activities.
 Volunteers must be well-rounded academically and have strong English and mathematics skills.
-Tutors assist learners at the Central Library and the Broadview and Douglass-Truth branches on a drop-in basis for at least six months.
+Tutors assist learners at the Central Library and the Broadview and Rainier Beach branches on a drop-in basis.
+A six-month commitment is requested.

 Book Group Facilitator